-Now more than ever, having a community to rely on is critical.
-COVID-19 continues to impact the way we all live together.
+Having a community to rely on is critical.
 Encouragingly, recent research polls have underlined how the uncertainty of today’s world has spurred a greater sense of solidarity in our local neighborhoods.

 Making communities matter